Chinese American Citizens Alliance: Organization

 C.A.C.A. was originally named the Native Sons of the Golden State (similar to the Native Sons of the Golden West) and changed to its present name in 1915 to reflect its national presence.
 By that time, three lodges within California in Los Angeles (1914), San Francisco (1915), and Oakland (1917) were chartered as local lodges.
 In the early 1920s, the building housing the national headquarters at 1044 Stockton Street in San Francisco was completed.
 As interest for local lodges grew beyond the Golden State, the organization's name was changed to accommodate a national alliance, the Chinese American Citizens Alliance.

-As of 2016, there are nineteen local lodges around the United States, including Albuquerque, Boston, Houston, Las Vegas, Los Angeles, Greenville, Oakland, Orange County, Peninsula (Silicon Valley), Phoenix, Portland, Salinas, San Antonio, Greater San Gabriel Valley, San Francisco, Tucson, Chicago, Seattle, Washington, D.C., and Greater New York.
+As of 2026, there are twenty local lodges around the United States, including Albuquerque, Boston, Houston, Las Vegas, Los Angeles, Greenville, Oakland, Orange County, Peninsula (Santa Clara), Phoenix, Portland, Salinas, San Antonio, Greater San Gabriel Valley, San Francisco, Sacramento, Chicago, Seattle, Washington, D.C., and Greater New York.

-The Grand Lodge became the highest governing body of the Alliance with its officers elected during each biennial convention.
-Local lodges each have their own board of officers and associates.
-In addition, each local lodge annually chooses a Grand Representative to serve in a Liaison capacity between their own lodge and the Grand Lodge.
+The Board Officers are the governing body of the Alliance with its officers elected during each biennial convention.
+Local lodges each have their own lodge officers and associates.
+In addition, each local lodge annually chooses a National Representative to serve in a liaison capacity between their own lodge and the Board Officers.

 Mission and values

-The Purposes and Objectives of the Chinese American Citizens Alliance are to empower Chinese Americans and to improve the organization by:
+The Purposes and Objectives of the Chinese American Citizens Alliance are to empower Chinese Americans by: